 Reflecting on our travels in 2017, it’s been a diverse year.
 I took my first solo trip abroad since having my second child, Cheeky, and we tackled Asia with two children.
 We also ticked off a bucket list destination, Santorini, and survived a trip to the south of France with 40 others.
+In total we went to six different countries including one I’ve never been to before (Hong Kong/China).
 But 2017 started the same way as it done for the past few years…in the mountains.

 We welcomed 2017 in the French Alps.
 Thankfully, the new year brought some much needed snow to the bare tops of the Alps.
 We did do some skiing but much of our attention was focused on getting Mrs T up to speed.

 We had driven to France on this occasion, stopping in the Champagne capital Epernay on the way down and Dijon on the way back discovering there’s more to the city than mustard.

 January can be a dismal month and the rain didn’t let up for my birthday.
 The celebrations weren’t dampened though as we took a family trip to The Tate Modern followed by dinner with friends at The White Swan on the south bank.
 The end of January saw us celebrate Chinese New Year with friends.